learn-kktan/learn-kktan.github.io/_posts/2025-08-17-ITD214-applied-data-science-project.md

 5. No duplicates were found.
 6. The total number of working hours plus sleeping hours, physical activity and social media usage exceeded the maximum number of hours per week (24 * 7 = 168 hours per week).
 Thus, only records of the total hours (working hours + sleep hours + physical activity + social media usage) that less than 90% of 168 hours are retained.
 7. The ages are bin to groups of 18-25, 26-35, 36-45, 46-55, 56-65, 66+.
-8. The sleeping hours and social media usage are standarised to weekly hours.
+8. The sleeping hours and social media usage are standarised to weekly hours to be consistent with the working hours and physical activity.
 9. The values in the severity (of the mental health condition) are updated to none if the mental health condition is no and the original value is null value.
 10. The values in gender are replaced to "Unknown" if it is "non-binary" or "prefer not to say".
 11. Columns "Person_ID" and "Age" are removed as they are non-relevant for modelling.